Muhammad Muhsin Ibrahim

 bowels of tears in protest, but my family and friends encouraged me to accept

-it, to give up to Allah’s choice for me.
-I could later still switch to science,
+it, to give up and accept Allah’s choice for me.
+I could still switch to science later,

 I was assured.
 That’s how I grudgingly agreed and started.
 My second trial to